maheshyogarajan/Developsrilanka/replit_agent/architecture.md

 The system follows a monolithic architecture pattern built on Flask, with PostgreSQL for data storage, and integrates with Google's Generative AI for receipt processing.
 It utilizes Celery for asynchronous task processing, making it suitable for handling computationally intensive operations like image processing.

+A key feature of the system is its multi-organization architecture, which allows users to manage multiple organizations with custom branding, team management with role-based access, and organization-specific data isolation.

 ## System Architecture

 ### High-Level Architecture